-The final reason I recommend WP Rocket as the best cache plugin for WordPress is because it was developed while talking to, and working with, managed WordPress hosts like WP Engine – to make sure that it would work fine within their architecture.
+The final reason I recommend WP Rocket as the best cache plugin for WordPress is that it was developed while talking to, and working with, managed WordPress hosts like WP Engine—to make sure that it would work fine within their architecture.

 But WP Rocket was created in a way that lets it collaborate with what the hosts are doing, rather than compete with it.